google-deepmind/pysc2/docs/environment.md

 ##### RGB Pixels

-This is still work in progress but will be available in the future.
+RGB pixels are available for both the main screen area as well as for the minimap at a resolution of your choice.
+This uses the same perspective camera as a human would see, but doesn't include all the extra chrome around the screen like the command card, selection box, build queue, etc. They are exposed as `rgb_screen` and `rgb_minimap`.

 ##### Feature layers

-Instead of normal RGB pixels, the game exposes feature layers.
-There are ~20 of them broken down between the screen and minimap.
+The game also exposes feature layers.
+They represent roughly the same information as RGB pixels except that the information is decomposed and structured.
+There are ~20 feature layers broken down between the screen and minimap and exposed as `feature_screen` and `feature_minimap`.

 The full list is defined in `pysc2.lib.features`.